van-richard/CodingNotes/_sources/notebooks/00-quickstart/01terminal.md

 ::::

 Several data analysis tools and computing servers require proficiency with the command line.
 It may have a steep learning curve and be a bit confusing initially, but once you get the hang of it.
 Automation will be E Z!
-  - Notation and pre-defined commands will depend on your {term}`shell`!
+  - Notation and pre-defined commands will depend on your shell!

 Users can send instructions to the computer by running `commands`
   - Like GUIs, these instructions can be for manipulating files or running software